Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 What is the minimum credit score needed to get a debt consolidation loan with bad credit?

 Lenders specializing in bad credit typically accept scores as low as 550-580, though requirements vary by lender.
-Avant and Universal Credit accept scores around 560, while Upstart's minimum is 580.
-However, lower credit scores result in higher interest rates, often 25-36% APR.
-If your score is below 550, you may need to explore alternatives like debt management plans or focus on improving your credit before applying for consolidation loans.
+Avant accepts scores around 550-580, Universal Credit's minimum is 560, and Upstart has no formal minimum due to its alternative underwriting.
+However, lower credit scores result in higher interest rates, often approaching 35.99% APR.
+If your score is below 550, you may need to explore alternatives like debt management plans or focus on improving your credit before applying.

 How do interest rates for bad credit debt consolidation loans compare to credit card rates?

-Bad credit debt consolidation loans typically carry APRs of 25-36%, compared to average credit card rates of 20-30% for borrowers with similar credit profiles.
+Bad credit debt consolidation loans typically carry APRs averaging around 30% in 2026, compared to the average credit card APR of roughly 21% and subprime card rates near 27-28%.
 Consolidation saves money only if your loan APR is meaningfully lower than your current weighted average rate across all debts.
-If your credit cards charge 28-32% and you receive a loan offer at 30% APR, you may not save significantly and could pay more if the loan term is longer.
+With 30% APR loans now common for sub-580 borrowers, many people would actually pay more by consolidating, especially if the loan term is longer.

 Will getting a debt consolidation loan hurt my credit score?